 We picked up the CA99, a three lane each side motorway and watched the miles pass by.
-We were enjoying a new number of tracks added to our travel playlist – more of that on our music blog, and obviously were listening to ‘If you’re going to San Francisco’!
+We were enjoying a new number of tracks added to our travel playlist – more of that on our music blog, and obviously were listening to ‘If you’re going to San Francisco’ among others!

 Lunch at Lake Meritt

 We stopped just before SF for another one of our picnic lunches.
 This time at Oakland which looks over to SF at the lovely Lake Meritt, where the locals were out exercising and walking their dogs.
 People were friendly, smiling and saying hello, which was nice.

 We left Oakland to make our way to our hotel in Fisherman’s Wharf, driving over the impressive Oakland to SF Bay Bridge with 5 Lanes of traffic either side.
 The bridge gave us our first views of the lovely bay.

 We arrived at our hotel and I made an excuse so that Chris should stay in the car.
 I was met by helpful staff for the check in.
 I explained that the reason for our trip was my husband’s 60th and that our adult children would be arriving shortly as a surprise.
 The receptionist asked whether my husband drank white or red wine and said they would look after him.
 We were able to pull the car in right outside the hotel whilst the porters collected our cases and took them to our room.
 This made a nice change after the many motels we had been staying in.

 Having checked into our room, I needed to ‘get Chris away’ from the hotel before the kids arrived.